kristopolous/DRR/server/README.md

 # Installation

-You need pip, python2, and pymad.
-In debian you can do
+You need the following things in debian based systems:

   sudo apt-get -y -f install \
     python-pip   python   python-pymad \
-    python-dev libxml2-dev libxslt1-dev \
+    python-dev   ffmpeg   libxslt1-dev \
-    python-pycurl
+    libxml2-dev  python-pycurl

+Your OS of choice should have these in their own terms - remember this is intended to be run on a server somewhere.

 Then you need the requirements here.
 You can install them with